-Vik is the Southernmost village in Iceland and the only place that offers services and supplies in between Skógar and the West bank of the Mýrdalssandur, remote seafront village.
+Vik is the Southernmost village in Iceland and the only place that offers services and supplies in between Skógar and the West bank of the Mýrdalssandur outwash plain.
 The population is gradually increasing due to tourism and its popularity is increasing as a picturesque stopover village.

 With a population of 300 inhabitants and no towns or settlements for at least 50 km in each direction, by default, the small village of Vik is the largest settlement in the area.
 The village of Vík í Mýrdal is much more than the home-base, swing-by, service town reputation it holds amongst tourists and tour buses!
 The village itself has a large range in the selection of hotels, restaurants, and attractions.